 Tips for Buying a Condo or Co-Op

-People interested in condominium or co-op ownership should pay close attention to a number of factors at each development they visit:
+People interested in buying a condo or co-op ownership should pay close attention to the following factors throughout the process:

 - They should ask about the financial condition of the association or corporation that manages the property.
 They may request a copy of the latest financial statements and budgets.
 They can find out about the ratio of owners to renters, the stability of the maintenance fees, and recent unit sales.